-8.18 The LFI must document all key aspects of the digital currency removal decision.
+8.18 An LFI must document all key aspects of the digital currency removal decision.
 This includes:

-- (i) outcome of monitoring that led to the removal decision; - (ii) approval of the removal decision e.g. meeting minutes; - (iii) data on the estimated impact on the LFI's customer base; - (iv) communications shared with clients; and - (v) documentation responsive to customer support issues.
+- (i) Outcome of monitoring that led to the removal decision; - (ii) Approval of the removal decision e.g. meeting minutes; - (iii) Data on the estimated impact on LFI's customer base; - (iv) Communications shared with clients; and - (v) Documentation responsive to customer support issues.